 Use material recommended by ABYC in "Safety Standard for Small Craft," Section P1.
 The exhaust line must be at least as large as the engine exhaust manifold outlet.
 See the following section on Back Pressure.
-AWARNING Exhaust gas contains carbon monoxide, an odorless, colorless, highly-poisonous gas that presents the hazard of severe personal injury or death.
-Place special emphasis on the following:

 - Be sure the flexible exhaust hose is designed and certified for marine exhaust-line use. - Use two stainless steel clamps at each end of all flexible exhaust hose connections. - Do not make sharp bends in the exhaust hose, and protect it from sharp, abrasive and hot surfaces. - Position exhaust outlet to prevent backflow of exhaust gases into the vessel.